MiRo-E, the Advanced Robotic Platform for Research and Education

 - Communicates using WiFi / Bluetooth / USB, which allows:

-- Bluetooth set-up and behaviour configuration using MiRo-E Android App.
+- Bluetooth set-up and behavior configuration using MiRo-E Android App.

 - WiFi gives access to higher power computing and cloud services.